Our Core Offer

 The Trust’s communications team is responsible for creating an effective central communications strategy for the Trust and helping to manage any media enquiries and liaise effectively with the sponsor’s PR team.

-Links with the wider Co-op and Co-op Coordinators (Co-Cos)
+Links with the wider Co-op and Community Team

-The Trust is currently developing a core offer for all its academies building on skills and abilities amongst the Co-op workforce.
-This offer encompasses the Sponsor’s key themes, Fairtrade for example, and seeks to develop meaningful cross-curricular links to promote pupils’ achievement and personal well-being.
+Every Academy must have a Co-op Pioneer, and there are Regional Community Managers supporting academies in achieving our community goals.
+This encompasses the Sponsor’s key themes, Fairtrade for example, and seeks to develop meaningful cross-curricular links to promote pupils’ achievement and personal well-being.

 Headteacher/Principal performance management arrangements